bradserbuddy/Buddy-Android-SDK/README.md

 ## Features

-The Buddy Platform offers turnkey support for many common features, including:
+The Buddy Platform offers turnkey support for many common features:

 * *User Accounts* - Create, delete, and authenticate users
 * *Photos* - Add, search, and share photos with other users